tklebel/rOpenSci-blog/draft.md

 with [testthat](https://github.com/r-lib/testthat)
 to make sure everything works as expected.
-This helped a lot for re-structuring the code, since I already knew what my output should look like, and I only had to change the steps in between.
+This helped a lot for re-structuring the code, since I already knew what my output should look like, and I only had to change the intermediate steps.

 The work on re-writing progressed quickly.
 The first step was to simply extract the identifier for the journal within which the article was published: